 As far as road tubeless technology goes, I don’t think the other side of the story is being told fairly.
-As a rider who has tried the system, but also someone who works with wheels every day, building different combinations of parts and trying to understand how all the various components of a wheel work, I am well placed to explain why I think the technology isn’t appropriate for high pressure road bike applications, and offer some balance to the praise in recent reviews.
+As a rider who has tried the system, but also someone who works with wheels every day, building different combinations of parts and trying to understand how all the various components of a wheel work, I am well placed to explain why I think the technology isn’t appropriate for high pressure rim-brake road bike applications, with smaller tyres, and offer some balance to the praise in recent reviews.
 This might at least enable riders to make a balanced decision about whether to adopt the technology.

 1. Day to day life with the wheel

 Firstly, tyres are incredibly tight on a tubeless ready rim.
 Since there is no physical inner tube to push the tyre bead into the hook of the rim, it is the structure of the tyre that is responsible for making sure it can’t blow off the rim.
 This presents a major problem in day to day use for the average rider.
 I’ve got enough experience to fit most tyres without a tyre lever, but when it comes to tubeless tyres you are going to have to use a fair bit more force and technique when fitting the tyre.
 This is all well and good in the comfort of your own home, but imagine you’re out on a ride, 60 miles from home in the cold and wet, desperately trying to get a tyre off with frozen fingers, sealant sloshing all over your kit and bike.
 The extra hassle with the tyre is worth it if you can go out on a ride and not worry about punctures, but tyres don’t seal as well at high pressure as they do at low pressure, and most of the serious punctures you’ll suffer like slashes from glass fragments won’t be helped by running a tubeless tyre.
 It just means that when you do suffer a proper puncture, it’s going to be twice as hard to repair.
-Furthermore, the harder the tyre is to install, the greater the likelihood of consumers using large tyre levers and damaging lightweight rims through excessive force.
+Furthermore, the harder the tyre is to install, the greater the likelihood of riders using large tyre levers and damaging lightweight rims through excessive force.

 Couple this with the fact that you’ll be needing to remove tyres every 3 or 4 months to replace the sealant so that it remains effective, and you’ve got an ongoing maintenance situation that most cyclists would be less than impressed with.
 I’m not saying riders aren’t interested in maintaining their bikes, but generally speaking we prefer a simpler, hassle-free experience.